Perry County 32 School District (Missouri): History

 The first public school classes were held in the old Methodist Church in the 1860s.
 The church was located on the corner of East North and North Spring Streets.
 The teacher was Patrick Monoghan.

 In 1867, the center part of the first public high school building was erected.
 This building, which consisted of 3 rooms, was located at the corner of Magnolia and West North Streets.

 In 1917, a new high school was built next to the existing building, which was then converted to a grade school.
 This building was used as the high school until 1938.

 The high school building located at College and Edwards Streets - now called the Old Senior High School - was completed in 1938, the same year that the Farm Engineer's Building located behind the Old Senior High (which now houses the maintenance department) was built.

-From 1960-1966, nineteen small school districts within Perry County are annexed into District 32.
+From 1960 to 1966, nineteen small school districts within Perry County are annexed into District 32.

 In 1975, voters approved a $1.25 million bond issue to build a new high school.
 The facilities opened in April 1976 and eliminated a number of trailers used as classrooms.
 The new high school housed English, social studies, math, science and special services rooms.
 Administrative offices, guidance offices, resource centers, a cafeteria and commons area are also included.